Employment during your studies

 Please note that it is possible to submit your national identity card instead of your passport with a BR1 application.

 On 1 July 2013, Croatia accedes to the EU.
 From this date, Croatian nationals wishing to work in the UK will be required to apply for a registration certificate to do so.
 It is worth noting that Croatian nationals who are already in the UK will be able to continue to work until the end of their visa.
-Information about service standards for the registration certificate applications will be available in due course from the UK Border Agency.
-We will put more information on our website when available.
+Information about service standards for the registration certificate applications will be available in due course from the UK Home Office.
+We will put more information on our website when this becomes available.